unepwcmc/ProtectedPlanet/README.md

 ### Known issues with Docker:

-- Running tests is currently broken due to several failures which still need fixing.

 - Searching with Elasticsearch is not working due to an issue:
 ```
 error in search controller: [404] {"error":{"root_cause":[{"type":"index_not_found_exception","reason":"no such index","resource.type":"index_or_alias","resource.id":"protected_areas","index_uuid":"_na_","index":"protected_areas"}],"type":"index_not_found_exception","reason":"no such index","resource.type":"index_or_alias","resource.id":"protected_areas","index_uuid":"_na_","index":"protected_areas"},"status":404}